-Some Benefits of Public Schools
+Benefits of Public Schools

 - Your public school can’t discriminate against your child because of their disability.

-Some Challenges of Public Schools
+Challenges of Public Schools

-- Some parents feel that their public schools offer services too slowly or don’t give the services they think their child needs.
+- Some parents feel that their public schools offer services too slowly or don’t give the services that they think their child needs.
 Keep in mind that you are an important and essential part of the Admission, Review, and Dismissal (ARD) committee, which decides what services your child needs and gets.
 Learn more about what to do when you’re having trouble getting the right services for your child.

 A charter school is a type of public school.
-Charter schools are often run by nonprofit organizations, small companies, parent groups, or teacher groups.
+Charter schools are often run by nonprofit organizations, small companies, parent groups or teacher groups.

 Here are things to understand about charter schools:

 - Just like other public schools, charter schools must still follow the same state and federal laws about special education.
 Learn more about those laws on our page your child's right to an education.